April 26, 2016

 1. Regular maintenance –Lack of maintenance is the number one reason why any HVAC system will die out before its time.
 Every machine needs regular maintenance.
 If an HVAC system is not regularly serviced, it must work harder and will be less efficient.

 2. Replacement time – Once an HVAC is nearing its tenure, it may regularly start needing repairs.
-Consider replacing the system to avoid an increase in maintenance and utilities costs.
+Consider replacing the system to avoid an increase in maintenance and utility costs.

 3. Usage – Each HVAC model is different depending upon its capacity.
 The capacity of an HVAC system depends on the size of the area it needs to heat or cool.
 Installing a smaller capacity HVAC for a larger area will prove to be less efficient from day one and will cost more money.